Capture2Text enables users to do the following:

 To install the Chinese (NHocr) language pack:

 Press the OCR capture key (default: Windows Key + Q) to start the capture.
-Now, using your mouse, resize the capture box over the area of the screen that you want to OCR.
-A preview of the captured OCR'd text will appear in the top-left corner of the screen.
+Now, using your mouse, resize the blue capture box over the area of the screen that you want to OCR.
+A preview of the captured OCR'd text will appear in the top-left corner of the screen shortly after you have stopped resizing the capture box.
 Press the capture key again or the left mouse button to complete the capture.
 The captured screen area will be OCR'd and the textual result will be stored in the clipboard by default.

 To cancel an OCR capture, press Esc.

 To move the capture box, hold down the right mouse button and drag the mouse.

 To nudge the capture box, use the arrow keys.

 To toggle the active capture box corner, press the space bar.

 To change the OCR language, right-click the Capture2Text tray icon, select the OCR Language option and then select the desired language.

 To quickly switch between 3 languages, use the OCR language quick access keys: Windows Key + 1, Windows Key + 2, and Windows Key + 3.

 When the Tesseract versions of Chinese or Japanese is selected, you should specify the text direction (vertical/horizontal/auto) using the text direction key: Windows Key + W. The text direction will not have any effect on the NHocr Chinese/Japanese dictionaries.
 If auto is selected, horizontal will be used when the capture width is more than twice the height, otherwise vertical will be used.
 The text direction also affects how furigana is stripped from Japanese text.